GARREY, Respondent v. SCHNIDER, Appellant

 No question is raised as to the unity of the subject matter of the act; it is not asserted that more than a single subject is embraced therein.
 The attack is directed at the title.
 The plaintiff advances two contentions in support of the ruling of the trial court which we propose to separately state and consider.

-The first contention of plaintiff is that the portion of the title reading "An Act relating to regulation as to use of motor vehicles upon the highways of this state" is too general to express the subject of the act and, therefore, is misleading and deceptive.
+The first contention of plaintiff is that the portion of the title reading “An Act relating to regulation as to use of motor vehicles upon the highways of this state” is too general to express the subject of the act, and therefore, is misleading and deceptive.

 In our many decisions dealing with this constitutional provision the court has steadfastly adhered to its pronouncements in State v.
 Morgan, 2 S.D.
 32, 48 N.W.
 314, and State v.
 Becker, 3 S.D.
 29, 51 N.W.
 1018.
 In Morgan, 2 S.D. at page 42, 48 N.W. at page 317, it was declared,

-"The constitutional requirement in our constitution is addressed to the subject.
+“The constitutional requirement in our constitution is addressed to the subject.
 This subject must be single.
-The provisions of the act must all relate directly to the same subject, have a natural connection, and not be foreign to the subject as stated in the title.
+The provisions of the act must all relate directly to the same subject, having a natural connection, and not be foreign to the subject as stated in the title.
 The title must state the subject of the act for the information, not only of the legislature, but of the public generally.
 When the title of a legislative act expresses a general subject or purpose which is single, all matters which are naturally and reasonably connected with it, and all measures which will or may facilitate the accomplishment of the purpose so stated, are germane to its title.
-There is no constitutional restriction as to the scope or magnitude of the single subject of a legislative act."
+There is no constitutional restriction as to the scope or magnitude of the single subject of a legislative act.”

 And in Becker, 3 S.D. at page 37, 51 N.W. at page 1021,